How to Improve Your Triathlon Run

 In trying to stay hydrated, though, runners sometimes inadvertently fall victim to another condition called hyponatremia, or the loss of electrolytes in the body.
 When runners sweat a lot and drink a lot of water, this flushes the electrolytes out of their bodies.
 It is important to replace these by drinking sports drinks.

 It almost goes without saying.
 For any strenuous athletic activity, you should make sure to stretch properly before beginning.
 Since triathlons involve the prolonged use of many muscles throughout the body, it is important to get a good full-body stretch before your race.
 Failure to do so will become particularly problematic during the final running phase, resulting in painful muscle injuries that could end your race early.
+And you definitely cannot improve your triathlon run if you are injured!

 One good stretch you can do is a cat stretch.
 It targets the muscles of the lower back.
 To perform this stretch, find a place with a lot of room, preferably in front of a mirror so you can see yourself.
 Get down on your hands and knees, with your hands directly beneath your shoulders and your knees directly beneath your hips.

 Breathe deeply.
 As you exhale, suck in your stomach and arch your back toward the ceiling.
 Pull your head down toward the ground and look at your navel.
-You may want to alternate this with the cow stretch, which is the opposite: as you inhale, arch your back downward toward the floor and raise your head to look at the ceiling.
+You may want to alternate this with the cow stretch, which is the opposite: as you inhale, arch your back down toward the floor and raise your head to look at the ceiling.

 Another good stretch for the muscles of the lower back is the standing back extension.
 To perform this stretch, stand straight and tall, with your feet shoulder-width apart, and place your hands on the small of your back.
 Now, lean back, keeping your chin in a neutral position relative to your body.
 This will cause you to look upward slightly.
 Repeat as needed.